 - Opening Hours of Chinese History Museum: Monday to Friday from 9 AM to 4:45 PM, Saturday and Sunday from 10 AM to 4 PM

 - Entry Fees for Chinese History Museum: Free

 Did you know that Islam was established in Malaysia in the 15th century?
-You can learn more about Islam’s history in Malaysia by visiting the Islamic Museum of Sarawak, which is situated on a busy street of Jalan P. Ramlee.
-The museum itself is pretty peaceful once you are passed the main entrance.
+You can learn more about Islamic history in Malaysia by visiting the Islamic Museum of Sarawak, which is situated on the busy street of Jalan P. Ramlee.
+The museum itself is pretty peaceful once you are through the main entrance.

 At the Sarawak Islamic Museum, there’s also lots of info on how the religion developed and was embraced by the locals.
 I found it truly fascinating!
 It also displays Islamic artifacts and documents that are related to the arrival of Islam in the region.
 The Islamic Museum of Sarawak is a 20-minute walk from the Waterfront or a 6-minute drive.